mpardalos/pymotd/README.md

 The Arch ASCII image is not hardcoded, but is rather loaded from ~/.motd_image (this can be changed).
 More messages can also be added and the fortune message at the top can be swapped out for something else or removed entirely.

+## Requirements

+Python 3
+colorama
+termcolor
+sh

+On Arch linux, these will be provided by the packages python-colorama, python-termcolor and python-sh